-Board members and Company executives must attend the Shareholders' Meetings.
-As a general rule and in order for the proceedings of meetings and the resolutions adopted to reach the widest audience, the media are allowed access to Shareholders' Meetings and Shareholders' Meetings are filmed.
+Company Directors and Executives must attend Shareholders' Meetings.
+As a general rule and in order for the proceedings of meetings and the resolutions adopted to reach the widest audience, the media are allowed access to Shareholders' Meetings, and Shareholders' Meetings are filmed.